curegit/reversi-ai-dll/README.md

 #### `int heuristic_search(unsigned long long self, unsigned long long opponent, int depth)`

-Returns an approximately good move that `self` player should do next by doing partial search.
+Returns an approximately good move that `self` player should do next by doing a partial search.

 `self` and `opponent` are Bit Board.
-`depth` is anticipation steps same as depth of recursion.
+`depth` is anticipation steps the same as the depth of recursion.
 It must be positive.
 The returned value is a bit number expressing a disk position.
 The bit number is 0 to 63.
-Search time depends on depth of recursion.
+Search time depends on the depth of recursion.

 #### `int heuristic_search_parallel(unsigned long long self, unsigned long long opponent, int depth)`